dangmai/prettier-plugin-apex/packages/prettier-plugin-apex/README.md

 Since version `2.1.0`, we have added support for using native executables to speed up the parsing process.
 This is an experimental feature and is not enabled by default.
+This method is faster than calling the parser via Java, but slower than the built-in HTTP server.
-This method is available for the following platforms:
+It is only available for the following platforms:

 - Windows x64
 - Linux x64